A native app is an app that is developed for one particular operating system (e.g., iOS or Android) only.

 Native apps (compared to web apps) can take full advantage of the device's features like camera, vibration and GPS.
 After the download, they are shown as an icon on the home screen of the mobile device.

 Offline usability: Because the app is completely downloaded on the device, an internet connection is not necessarily needed.
 Depending on the functionality of the app, the user can use the app without any internet connection.
 But unlike web apps, users need to download new updates from the app store.

-Recognizable Look and Feel: The OS (e.g. Android or iOS) provides styling guidelines that explain how to design the app.
-A user will understand quickly how to use the app.
+Recognizable look and feel: The OS (e.g., Android or iOS) provides styling guidelines that explain how to design the app.
+Users will understand quickly how to use the app.

 Optimized aspect ratio: The aspect ratio is the ratio between width and height.
 The customization of the mobile application is an important factor for usability.